 A misdemeanor is a less serious offense than a felony, so you may believe you don’t need a lawyer to represent you when facing this type of charge.
 However, being convicted of a misdemeanor can have a significantly negative impact on your life and future.

-In addition to up to $2,500 in fines, a misdemeanor conviction can come with a sentence of up to a year in the county jail, as well as a leave you with a permanent criminal record that can follow you for the rest of your life.
+In addition to up to $2,500 in fines, a misdemeanor conviction can come with a sentence of up to a year in the county jail, as well as leave you with a permanent criminal record that can follow you for the rest of your life.
 Even a criminal record for a misdemeanor conviction can prevent you from getting a job, loan, or scholarship, and it can even impact your immigration status.

-Why You Shouldn't Try to Represent Yourself—Even for a Minor Offense in Virgina
+Why You Shouldn't Try to Represent Yourself—Even for a Minor Offense in Virginia

 For many people facing misdemeanor charges, concern over the cost of legal services is the main reason they're hesitant to contact a lawyer.
 However, with so much at stake, going without legal representation would be a mistake, and the cost of an attorney is less severe than the potential consequences of not having one.

 A lawyer hired to represent someone facing misdemeanor charges will do a number of important things on behalf of his client, including:

 - Explain the charges, the possible sentence, your rights, and the criminal defense process

 - Investigate the case, interview witnesses, request documents, and hire other investigators

 - Develop a strategy to defend you

 - Negotiate with the prosecutor to drop charges or reach a plea agreement (if that's in your best interest)